-An air conditioner is a significant investment, so you really have it looked at once per year.
-We recommend setting your appointment for the spring so that you know your unit is working order for the heat of summer.
+An air conditioner is a significant investment, so you really should have it looked at, at least once per year.
+We recommend setting your appointment for the spring so that you know your unit is in working order for the summer heat.
 Adding it to the calendar at the same time each year may help you stay on track.
 You can avoid larger maintenance issues by catching small ones early in a maintenance check-up.
-You can also budget ahead for a larger expense of replacement when you have up to date knowledge about the health of your current air unit.
+You can also budget ahead for a larger expense of replacement when you have up-to-date knowledge about the health of your current air unit.

 Tidy the Area Around Your Unit

-Just because you don’t have to cover your outdoor air conditioner does not mean that you shouldn’t be wary of problems caused by the outdoors in general.
+Just because you choose not to have to cover your outdoor air conditioner, it does not mean that you shouldn’t be wary of problems caused by the outdoors in general.
 In the fall, make sure that you keep the unit and its surrounding area clear of leaves and other debris that could interfere with the efficiency of your condenser coil or unit.

 Change the Filters

-You should also change the filters with frequency.
-There are different schools of thought on how regularly you change them and it may depend on the unit you own and the type of air filters you use.
+It would be best if you also changed the filters with frequency.
+There are different opinions on how regularly you should change your filters.
+It also depends on the unit you own and the type of air filters you use.
 Your HVAC professional can give you some excellent pointers on setting a schedule for these easy, DIY maintenance tasks.
 Rule of thumb would be to check your air filters every one to three months.

-Whether you’re experiencing difficulties with your air conditioning unit or just want to have a great company on hand for regular maintenance, The Cooling Company offers excellent service.
-Feel free to contact us with any questions or check out our online estimator to do some research in advance.
+Don’t forget!
+If you’re experiencing difficulties with your air conditioning unit or furnace or just want to have a great company on hand for regular maintenance, The Cooling Company offers excellent service!
+Feel free to call today with questions.